Robust adaptive variable selection in ultra-high dimensional linear regression models: The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty

-which is computationally challenging in higher dimensions.
+\begin{remark}[Connection with the Non-concave penalized DPD estimators] {{\rm Given a penalty function $p_{\lambda}(\cdot)$, with regularization parameter $\lambda$, the DPD-ncv estimator is the minimizer of the penalized objective function $L_{n,\gamma }(\boldsymbol{\beta}, \sigma) + \lambda\sum_{j=1}^{p} p_{\lambda}\left(| \beta_{j}|\right),$ which is computationally challenging in higher dimensions.
 However, in view of our general AW-DPD-LASSO estimator and its objective function (\ref{EQ:DPD_AL_Gen}), we can obtain an easily computable approximation of the DPD-ncv estimator.
-Following the idea from Fan et al. (2014, \cite{fan1,Fan/etc:2014}), given a good initial estimator $\widetilde{\boldsymbol{\beta}}$, we can the following approximation:
+Following the idea from Zou and Li \cite{Zou3} and Fan et al. \cite{Fan/etc:2014}, given a good initial estimator $\widetilde{\boldsymbol{\beta}}$, we can use the following approximation:

-Therefore, an AW-DPD-LASSO estimator with weight function $w = p_{\lambda_n}'$, which is comparatively much easier to compute even in ultra-high dimension, is expected to work as a substitute for the corresponding DPD-ncv estimator.
+Therefore, an AW-DPD-LASSO estimator with weight function $w = p_{\lambda}'$, which is much easier to compute even in ultra-high dimension, is expected to work as a substitute for the corresponding DPD-ncv estimator.
 We will verify its performance both theoretically and empirically in the subsequent sections for the popular SCAD penalty function, for which

-with $a>2$ being a tuning constant.
-We will refer to this weight in (\ref{EQ:SCAD}) as the SCAD weight function.
-Suggested choice of $a$ from the common literature of SCAD penalty is $a=3.7$. }} \end{remark}
+with $a>2$ being a tuning constant suggested from the common literature as $a=3.7$.
+We will refer to (\ref{EQ:SCAD}) as the SCAD weight function. }} \end{remark}